AlexVertax/Unity-Sales-Viewer/README.md

 # 🛒 Unity Publisher Dashboard – Chrome Extension
+This extension is in no way affiliated with, authorized, maintained, sponsored or endorsed by Unity Technologies
+    or any of its affiliates or subsidiaries.

 Modern Manifest V3 helper for Unity Asset‑Store publishers:

 | What it does | How |